Valerie Taylor (diver)

-Valerie May Taylor AM (born 9 November 1935) is a conservationist, photographer and filmmaker, and an inaugural member of the diving hall-of-fame.
+Valerie May Taylor AM (born 9 November 1935) is an Australian conservationist, photographer, and filmmaker, and an inaugural member of the diving hall of fame.
 With her husband Ron Taylor, she made documentaries about sharks, and filmed sequences for films including Jaws (1975).

-Early life
+Early life and education

-Born in Paddington, Sydney on 9 November 1935, Taylor spent her early years in Sydney.
+Born in Paddington, Sydney on 9 November 1935, Valerie May Taylor spent her early years in Sydney.
 Her mother was a housewife and her father an engineer for Exide Batteries.
 The family moved to New Zealand in 1939 to set up a battery factory there, but were unable to return to Australia when WWII broke out.
 At 12 years of age Taylor contracted polio during the 1948 polio epidemic.
-Isolated from her family, friends and schooling she slowly recovered with the support of the ‘Sister Kenny Treatment and Rehabilitation Method’.
+Isolated from her family, friends and schooling she slowly recovered with the support of the "Sister Kenny Treatment and Rehabilitation Method".
 Taylor fell behind in her studies and left school at 15 years of age to work for the NZ Film Unit drawing for an animation studio.

-Taylor returned to Sydney with her family to settle in the beach side suburb of Port Hacking where she started diving in 1956 and took up spearfishing in 1960 to provide food for the family.
+Taylor returned to Sydney with her family to settle in the beachside suburb of Port Hacking, where she started diving in 1956 and took up spearfishing in 1960 to provide food for the family.
 She became an Australian champion scuba and spearfisher and met her future husband, Ron Taylor, at the St George's Spearfishing Club.
-They married in December 1963.